hnaji-el/notes/react_notes_3.md

   - Lazy loading other components
   - Behaviours like scrolling to the top of the page on mount

-# React.useState() Hook

-  - React.useState() hook lets us “hook into” the component instance, getting and setting state from the instance.

-# React.useId() Hook

-  - React.useId() hook lets us “hook into” the component instance, getting the unique id for every component instance.

 # Rules of Hooks

   - There are two "Rules of Hooks":